ibartomeus/AgileSci/README.md

 -Can science be more agile?

-This is a short paper to try to apply some software developers Agile techniques to ecology research.
+This is a short paper to try to apply some software Agile development techniques to ecology research.

 -What can field ecologists can learn from software programmers?